nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 If there are any doubts on how certain commands are used, you can look for the description of the command in the [Features](#features) section or have a brief overview in the [Command Summary](#command-summary) section.

+If there are any terms used in this user guide you are unclear of or do not understand, their definitions may be found in the [Glossary](#glossary).

 For any other questions about Managera, you may refer to the [FAQ](#faq) section.

 You can quickly jump to any of the sections by using the [Table of Contents](#table-of-contents) above.